HuntezWOTB/Generator-Mod/Documentation/README.en.md

 ## 📌 What is it?

-HiddenTanks-Generator-Mod is a desktop application written in Python/Tkinter that:
+Generator-Mod is a desktop application written in Python/Tkinter that:

 - Reads the technology tree files (`tree_*.yaml`) and vehicle list files (`list.xml`) of World of Tanks Blitz.
 - Extracts all tanks from `list.xml`, removes unnecessary tags (`deprecated`, `secret`, `testTank`, etc.), and sets `notInShop` to `false`.